8ta4/say/DONTREADME.md

 > Does this tool do application-level encryption?

-No. Encryption would mean dealing with decryption keys or passphrases, and that’s no fun.
+No. Encryption would mean dealing with decryption keys or passphrases, and that's no fun.

 If you lose your key or something goes wrong with the encryption, you might lose your data.